cypress-io/cypress-documentation/source/faq/questions/using-cypress-faq.md

 This is documented in detail on the {% url "Catalog Of Events" catalog-of-events %} page.

+## {% fa fa-angle-right %} I'm trying to test a chat application.
+Can I run more than one browser at a time with Cypress?

+{% url "We've answered this question in detail here." trade-offs#Multiple-Browsers %}

 ## {% fa fa-angle-right %} Can I make cy.request() poll until a condition is met?

 Yes.
 You do it the {% url 'same way as any other recursive loop' request#Request-Polling %}.